Mister X (Marvel Comics)

 Mister X is a supervillain appearing in American comic books published by Marvel Comics.
-The character was introduced in Wolverine vol. 2 #159 (Feb.
-2001).
+The character was introduced in Wolverine vol. 2 #159 (February 2001) and was created by Frank Tieri and Sean Chen.
 His henchmen include T & A (nicknamed "Betty and Veronica" by Wolverine), and Blok.

 Fictional character biography

-Mister X is an extremely wealthy businessman who has demonstrated a psychological addiction to killing that, by his own account, started in his adolescence.
+Mister X is a wealthy businessman with a psychological addiction to killing that, by his own account, started in his adolescence.
 His latent telepathic power was awakened by seeing a woman who had been hit by a car, which fascinated him; he felt her die.
-He soon became obsessed with death.

-As a youth, X committed several murders to recreate the high of telepathically connecting with another person at the moment of their death.
-He murdered his pet dog by locking it in an oven, followed soon after by his entire family, including his mother and father.
-Over the years X would commit hundreds of murders and had his identity erased.
-Using his family's considerable fortune, X traveled throughout the world and studied under some of the finest martial artists in the world.
+He soon became obsessed with death, committing murders to recreate the high of telepathically connecting with another person at the moment of their death.
+He murdered his dog by locking it in an oven, followed soon after by his parents.
+Using his family's fortune, X traveled throughout the world and studied under some of the finest martial artists in the world.
 After X learned all he could from each of his teachers, he would kill them.
-The thrill of killing an opponent in hand-to-hand combat provided him with a rush that he had never dreamed of.
-X kept a public image of a handsome, single, wealthy socialite, while he secretly coveted the honor of being the greatest hand to hand combat fighter on earth, which, of course, meant killing all of the other greatest fighters.

 Cover of Wolverine #159 (February 2001).